-First, at the initial signs of such foolishness, God's people in general did not rise up in righteous indignation but sat idly by and allowed this tragedy to happen.
+First, God's people in general did not rise up in righteous indignation but sat idly by and allowed this tragedy to happen.
 This apathy has been partly due to widespread ignorance of God's Word.
-As it was with Israel, so it has been with God's spiritual Israel of our day: "My people are destroyed for lack of knowledge..."
+As it was with Israel, so it has been with us: "My people are destroyed for lack of knowledge..."
 (Hos.
 4:6).
-Many have not recognized even the most grievous errors because they knew so little of the Truth with which to contrast it.
+Many have not recognized the advocacy of even the most grievous errors because they knew so little of the Truth with which to contrast it.
 (If one knows not the Truth, he is hardly able to detect error!)

-This apathy has also sprung from the almost hypnotic influence of the godless humanistic philosophies that brethren have absorbed, urging tolerance toward almost every doctrine and/or practice, whether in morals or religion.
-Brethren have lost the power and the will to make judgments and to criticize, expose, oppose, and/or refute based on correct judgments.
+This apathy has also sprung from the almost hypnotic influence of the godless humanistic philosophies, which brethren have absorbed, urging tolerance toward almost every doctrine and/or practice, whether in morals or religion.
+Brethren have lost the power and the will to judge.
 Some can hardly bring themselves to label anything as "sin" or "error."
 Even now, when God's faithful ones raise the cry of alarm, such cannot be moved.
-As Jeremiah asked his people concerning the tragedy that had befallen old Jerusalem, we ask our brethren who are even yet nonchalant and unconcerned about the siege of the liberals against the new Jerusalem, "Is it nothing to you, all ye that pass by?"
-(Lam.
-1:12).
+As Jeremiah asked his people concerning the tragedy that had befallen old Jerusalem, we ask our brethren who are even yet nonchalant and unconcerned about the siege of the liberals against the new Jerusalem, "Is it nothing to you, all ye that pass by" (Lam.
+1:12)?
 Of course, some in the pews have been more than merely apathetic toward liberal teaching and practice; they have recognized, embraced, and encouraged it.
 They have delighted in having someone twist the Scriptures to justify their worldly and immoral lives and their desire to see the church flow into the polluted stream of denominationalism.

-Second, the very men God has charged to spiritually feed, oversee, and protect each flock, respectively-its shepherds, pastors, elders-have failed on a grand scale.
-Both as an elder and as a local preacher I worked intimately with elders for almost forty years.
+Second, the very men God has charged to spiritually feed, oversee, and protect each flock, respectively - its shepherds, pastors, elders - have failed on a grand scale.
+Although I have never served as an elder, as a local preacher I have worked closely with elders for almost forty years.
 I appreciate the fact that no group of men on earth has a weightier responsibility than do these men who must account to the Judge of all men for the souls under their care (Heb.
 13:17).
 When preachers, professors, and publications began spouting an ever-increasing flow of liberalism several years ago, these men, more than any others, were in a position to put a stop to it.
-Some were equal to the task, and every faithful saint admires them.
+Some were equal to the task and every faithful saint admires them.
 But unfortunately, many were not.

-Instead of protecting the flock from the ravening wolves, they have opened the door and protected the wolves while they fed on the flock.
-They have provided platforms for the promotion of error and bread for the tables of propagators of apostasy.
+Instead of protecting the flock from the ravening wolves, they have opened the door and protected the wolves while they fed on the flock!
+They have provided a platform for the promotion of error and bread for the table of propagators of apostasy.
 In some cases, elders were and are eager promoters of liberalism.
 In other cases, elders have been so ignorant they did not recognize it in their very midst until the church had been stolen from them.
 In yet other cases, elders recognized the error, but were too spineless to deal with it in the face of threats from congregational bullies.
-The result has been the same, regardless of the reason-hundreds of churches have been so corrupted that there is no hope for them.
+The result has been the same, regardless of the reason - hundreds of churches have been so corrupted that there is no hope for them.

-Elders could still isolate and stamp out much of the liberalism that has reached overwhelming proportions in the church.
-I suggest the following beginning points:
+Elders could still isolate and stamp out much of the liberalism that is fast overwhelming the church, and here are the measures that would do it: